OmniShader/ISSUES/README.md

-# ISSUES
+# Omni Shader Issues

-Issues repo for Omin Shader Tools
+Welcome to the Omni Shader issues repository.
+If you have any issues or feature requests, please file an issue.